Hotspot Shield Review 2022

 - Split tunneling: You’ll be able to access public and private servers at the same time.

 - Strict data retention laws: The United States is a part of Five Eyes and could request your data from Hotspot Shield.

-- Data logging policy: It’s undeniable that Hotspot Shield logs more than they need to and more than their competitors like ExpressVPN and NordVPN.
+- Data logging policy: It’s undeniable that Hotspot Shield logs more than it needs to and more than its competitors like ExpressVPN and NordVPN.

 - Slow customer support: You can only contact support by submitting a ticket, with no phone or live chat support available.

 We took a little extra time to address your most frequently asked questions.
 You’ll find our answers below.

 Is Hotspot Shield really free?

 Hotspot Shield’s free version is really free.
 However, you should know that it has a daily usage limit of 500 MB.
 In addition, the Android app version is ad-supported.

 Can I trust Hotspot Shield?